oracle/truffleruby/doc/contributor/workflow.md

 See the [related documentation](https://github.com/oracle/graal/blob/master/sulong/docs/TOOLCHAIN.md#using-a-prebuilt-graalvm-as-a-bootstrapping-toolchain) in Sulong to build and use them.

+Or set `export JT_CACHE_TOOLCHAIN=true` environment variable to have the toolchain built and used by `jt` automatically. `jt` will keep the 4 newest built toolchains to avoid rebuilding when branches are switched.

 ## Running

 `jt ruby` runs TruffleRuby.
 You can use it exactly as you'd run the MRI `ruby`